 “We are adopting a child, and our family is unwilling to help.
 We need adoption support.
 Where can we go?
 Who will help us?”

-Twenty years ago, the State of Michigan tackled this problem, and from this concern arose four books.
-Let’s Celebrate Adoption, written expressly with Jewish families in mind, appeared first and speaks to those who need help or want to offer it.
+Over twenty years ago, the State of Michigan recognized this problem, and from this concern arose four books.
+Let’s Celebrate Adoption, written expressly for Jewish families, appeared first and speaks to those who need adoption support or want to offer it.

-Let’s Celebrate Adoption: A Guide for the Jewish Community, was written with the guidance of rabbis, therapists, adoptive parents, and grown adopted children.
-This small book is not intended to be an exhaustive volume examination of adoption, but offers “18 Steps of Kindness,” as well as “Ceremonies for Celebrating Adoption,” and “18 Resources.”
+Let’s Celebrate Adoption: A Guide for the Jewish Community,was developed with the guidance of over 30 people: rabbis, therapists, adoptive parents, and grown adopted children. but offers “18 Steps of Kindness,” as well as “Ceremonies for Celebrating Adoption,” and “18 Resources.”

 In the years since this book first appeared, phone numbers and addresses may have changed, but the suggestions offered here are timeless.

 Let’s Celebrate Adoption!
 A Guide for the Jewish Community © 1993 by Carolyn Flanders McPherson and Hillel (James E.) Rosenfeld

 The views expressed in these books are the author’s and do not necessarily reflect the views of the Department of Health and Human Services or the Michigan Department of Mental Health.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.